deepakveeravalli/get-started-with-python/Introduction/introduction.md

 **Installing Python**

-To run a python script you need to install python.
-Let's download python
+Python has to be installed to run python scripts.
+[Download](https://www.python.org/downloads/) python and install it as per the OS.

+**How to check if python is installed**